deviodigital/boostbox/README.md

 :dart: **Custom Campaigns**: Tailor popups to your specific goals with advanced targeting.

 ### Full-Site Editing (FSE) Integration
-**BoostBox** takes full advantage of WordPress's Full-Site Editing (FSE) capabilities.
-By leveraging WordPress blocks and patterns, you can design popups that align with your site's theme and branding.
+**BoostBox** takes full advantage of WordPress®'s Full-Site Editing (FSE) capabilities.
+By leveraging WordPress® blocks and patterns, you can design popups that align with your site's theme and branding.

-There's no need to use third-party popup builders — **BoostBox** integrates natively with the WordPress editor, ensuring a seamless and familiar experience.
+There's no need to use third-party popup builders — **BoostBox** integrates natively with the WordPress® editor, ensuring a seamless and familiar experience.

 ## Settings Overview